basiliscos/dot-files/articles/rotor-v0.09.md

 };
 ~~~

-The inner namespace `resource` is used to identify the database connection as resource.
-It is good practice, istead of hard-coding magic numbers like `0`.
+The inner namespace `resource` is used to identify the database connection as a resource.
+It is good practice, better than of hard-coding magic numbers like `0`.
 During the actor
-configuration stage (which is the part of initialization), when `registry_plugin_t` is ready,
-it will asynchronously register the actor address under symbolic name `service::database`
-in the `registry` (will be shown below).
-Then, with `resources_plugin_t` it acquires
-database connection resource, blocking the further initialization and starting connection
-to a database.
-When it is established, the resource will be released, and the `db_actor_t`
-will become `operational`.
-The `S-phase` is symmetrical, i.e. it blocks shutdown until
-all data will be flushed to DB and connection will be closed; only after that step,
-the actor will continue shutdown (4).
+configuration stage (which is the part of initialization), when `registry_plugin_t` is ready, it will asynchronously register the actor address a under symbolic name `service::database` in the `registry` (will be shown further down below).
+Then, with the `resources_plugin_t`, it acquires database connection resource, blocking any further initialization and launching connection to the database.
+When connection is established, the resource is released, and the `db_actor_t` becomes `operational`.
+The `S-phase` is symmetrical, i.e. it blocks shutdown until all data is flushed to DB and connection is closed; once this step is complete, the actor will continue shutdown (4).

-The client acceptor code should be like:
+The client acceptor code should look like this:

 ~~~{.cpp}
 namespace r = rotor;